Our chosen code of governance is the National Housing Federation Code of Governance.

 Charity Law – All Co-operative and Community Benefit Societies within the Company are exempt charities (have charitable aims but are not registered charities).
 As such they are not governed by Charity Law but are expected to comply with its spirit and principles.

-Companies Act 2006 – The Commercial organisations within the Company (Oakleaf Commercial Services and Wyre Forest Land Co) are companies limited by shares with all the shares being owned by TCHG.
-The Companies Act 2006 sets out the legal limits within which these companies can do business.
+Companies Act 2006 – The Commercial organisation within the Company (Wyre Forest Land Co) is a company limited by shares with all the shares being owned by The Community Housing Group Ltd. The Companies Act 2006 sets out the legal limits within which this company can do business.

 Health and Safety Executive (HSE) - We will operate within the requirements of the HSE and fire service to safeguard employees and stakeholders.